 While they (obviously) can fly, mosquitos actually aren’t particularly strong fliers.
 That is why they tend to be more active at dawn and at dusk, which is when there isn’t usually much wind.

 Even a slight breeze makes it more difficult for these pesky insects to reach you, so keeping the air moving is a good way to prevent bites.
 Install a ceiling fan on your porch to keep the air moving, or bring a battery-operated fan along on your next camping trip.
 Even a personal hand-held fan could help keep those annoying critters away from your face when you’re out in the woods.

 When traveling in areas where mosquito-borne diseases are common, make sure your accommodation has mosquito nets around the beds.
 When you go to bed each night, make sure the net is securely tucked in, and spray any holes with insect repellent so you don’t wake up covered in bites.

 Ways To Avoid Mosquito Bites Conclusion

 Mosquito bites are a quick way to turn any day of fun into a nightmare!
 Not only are they itchy, unappealing, and uncomfortable, they can also be potentially dangerous and ridden with viruses.
 Now that you know several ways to avoid mosquito bites, there is no reason to cancel all of your outdoor plans.
 By taking the precautions and measures discussed above, you will be prepared to deal with the threat of mosquitos and well-equipped to handle any unfortunate bites.
-So if you're ready to start planning your next camping trip, here's a great Camping Essentials Checklist to get you started.
+So if you're ready to start planning your next camping or hiking trip, here's a great Camping Essentials Checklist to get you started.
 And additionally here's some handy Camping Gifts it you're ever looking to surprise your trek buddy.